-For the six months ended June 30, 2015, under the terms of the license and commercialization agreement with Menarini, we recognized \$11.6 million in license and milestone revenue related to the time-to-onset claim, which was approved by the EC in January 2015, allowing SPEDRA to be the first and only erectile dysfunction medication approved in the EU that is indicated to be taken as needed approximately 15 to 30 minutes before sexual activity.
-For the three and six months ended June 30, 2014, we recognized \$4.2 million and \$23.5 million, respectively, in license and milestone revenue primarily due to product launches in certain EU countries.
+For the nine months ended September 30, 2015, under the terms of the license and commercialization agreement with Menarini, we recognized \$11.6 million in license and milestone revenue related to the time-to-onset claim, which was approved by the EC in January 2015.
+For the three and nine months ended September 30, 2014, we recognized \$15.1 million and \$38.6 million, respectively, in license and milestone revenue primarily due to product launches in certain EU countries and the approval of the time-to-onset claim in the U.S.